 Lodging in Coulterville is as quirky as the town itself.
 The Vacation Station is a lovingly reappointed 1964 Boxcar with kitchenette and living area, while the studio Caboose features what’s known to train buffs as a cupola — a raised seating area where guests can enjoy their cuppa coffee.
-What was once the Gold Country’s prized historic hotel, the Hotel Jeffery, is currently being renovated as the Hotel Bluey and slated to reopen in 2023.
+What was once the Gold Country’s prized historic hotel, the Hotel Jeffery, is currently being renovated as the Hotel Bluey.

 Rising higher up the Sierra steppes, your second day effortlessly blends “city” life and rough-hewn landscapes.
 Stroll through old town Mariposa — the food & culture center of the county — then explore the banks of the Merced River Canyon with its hiking, whitewater rafting and picnicking.

 With its authentic Gold Rush history, vibrant food scene, and culture in spades, the town of Mariposa is the undisputed wagon wheel hub of your three-day adventure.
 Set at 1,949 feet, it’s a working city and not some Western facade, with residents as colorful as they are friendly.
 In fact, Mariposa was voted #2 in the Country for Best Small Town Culture Scene by USA Today.
 Tip of the Stetson for an award well-deserved!